hvmerode/junit-pipeline/README.md

 * Add a custom condition to a stage, job, or step
 * Test on Linux; some filesystem methods in Utils may not work properly.
 * Support "refs/tags/tag" and "refs/refname" for external repositories with templates.
-* Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).
 * Skip stage, job, or step deletes it from the yaml file.
 Add alternative to skip it but still have it visible in the pipeline (e.g. add condition: eq(true,false)).
 * Look into the usage of CD events (https://cdevents.dev/ and https://github.com/cdevents/spec)